 The private equity client was nervous.
 The acquisition target had no data on market dynamics, was unwilling to share customer lists and had dozens of competitors swirling.
 How to submit a competitive bid without insights about the market’s potential (and the target’s positioning)?read more

-While we define ourselves as research-based strategy consultants, the “strategy” components is admittedly often not our domain.
-However, there have been a number of projects in which we act as facilitators in strategic planning meetings, create portions of the strategic growth plan, attend strategic planning meetings to present our research, analysis, and recommendations.read more
+While we define ourselves as research-based strategy consultants, the “strategy” component is admittedly often not our domain.
+However, there have been a number of projects in which we act as facilitators in strategic planning meetings, create portions of the strategic growth plan, and/or attend strategic planning meetings to present our research, analysis, and recommendations.read more

 A client was well aware that it had a problem.
-It created the problem by sacrificing quality, and its market share had quickly eroded – dramatically.
+It created the issue by sacrificing quality, and its market share had quickly eroded – dramatically.
 Management wondered if its legacy and any remaining loyalty plus some major improvements, would be enough to pull it out of its nosedive, or if they would be too little, too late.read more